JereKuusela/valheim-upgrade_world/publish/README.md

 Other settings are:

 - Verbose output: Prints more output which gives a better understanding how the mod operators.
 However this can spoil things of your world.
+- Prevent double ZNet view: Some bugged objects keep duplicating and corrupting the save.
+This prevents that from happening which allows removing these objects.
 - Automatic start: Starts commands automatically without having to use the start command.
 This allows using the commands more easily but can lead to more mistakes.
 - Operations per update: How many zones are destroyed per Unity update.
 Can be useful if destroying large parts of a world, but recommended to keep it as it is.